mmcgraw74/Tektronix-4051-4052-4054-Program-Files/README.md

 *****
 The serial transfer instructions file contains instructions on wiring a 25 pin to 9 pin serial cable from the Tektronix to the PC serial port.
+I cut an old 25-pin PC parallel port cable for the Tektronix side and soldered the wires to a 9-pin solder connector and backshell for the PC side.
 ****
 I haven't tested RealTerm transferring programs back to tape.
 We could need to add a command to enable XON/XOFF handshaking for the 4051 or RTS/DTS hardware handshake on the 4052/4054
 ******